iannisproto/portfolio/lullabies.md

 	</div>
 	<div class="4u$ 12u$(small)">
 		<h3>Composing Fourth Lullaby</h3>
 		<p>For the final lullaby, I changed my approach again.
 I wanted to create a slower and softer melody this time.
-I hoped it would feel more calming and gentle.
-It was a different way to think about the music.
-I wanted to make something soothing.</p>
+I hoped it would feel more calming and gentle.</p>
 	</div>